tldr-pages/tldr/pages/common/httpry.md

 `httpry -o {{path/to/file.log}}`

-- Listen on a specific interface and save output to a binary pcap format file:
+- Listen on a specific interface and save output to a binary PCAP format file:

 `httpry {{eth0}} -b {{path/to/file.pcap}}`